 By their early 40s already, most adults start losing muscle mass at about five percent a decade.
 And this decline means an increased mortality risk.

-In the aspect of older adults need strength training, Other research shown that progressive resistance training – gradually increasing the weight, number of repetitions, or number sets – can create big increases in muscle strength for older women and men.
+Other research has shown that progressive resistance training – gradually increasing the weight, number of repetitions, or number sets – can create big increases in muscle strength for older women and men.